Mayor John Tory faces complaint over tweets critical of judge's bail decision in police officer's murder case | CBC News

 Complaint alleges Tory violated code of conduct

-But given that Tory sits on the Toronto Police Services Board, the law union alleges the mayor's conduct violated the board's code of conduct under the Police Service Act, arguing the mayor's conduct "demonstrated a failure to exercise the 'utmost circumspection and prudence'" required of board members.

-The union points out previous decisions by the commission have held that the code of conduct applies even when members purport to be speaking in other capacities such as mayor or taxpayer.
-Ultimately, the union asks for the commission to investigate and hold a hearing into Tory's conduct as a member of the board.
+The law union points out previous decisions by the commission have held that a police service board's code of conduct applies even when members purport to be speaking in other capacities such as mayor or taxpayer.
+As a result, it's calling on the commission to investigate and hold a hearing into Tory's conduct as a member of the board.

 For them to go off half-cocked with their criticism can jeopardize the accused's right to a fair trial.- Howard Morton, Law Union of Ontario